ba-13/HackIT_22/README.md

 I'm giving a choice between `bash` or `python`, because this will decide how comfortable you get in either.
 You'll eventually find that mostly all languages can replace each other, so it comes down to convenience and speed.

+> NOTE: A bash based submission will be scored higher (x1.2 score) than the corresponding python based.
+This is because you're meant to practice bash scripting.
+You can opt for using both languages partly (1 and 2 for bash, 3 and 4 for python).

 Do remember that judgement is on you using BASH/Python3 with no pre-built string manipulation commands.
 Inefficient but working code **is acceptable** for this assignment.
 Use any amount of nesting you want!
 (Just that it should run within 5 seconds).

 Submit a PR **by Sunday, June 5th 2022**, no deadline extension.
 You can of course submit before!